iahsanujunda/jund-clothing/README.md

 ## Installation

-To get started, fir you have to make sure that you have a package manager installed in your machine, either [NPM](https://docs.npmjs.com/about-npm/) or [Yarn](https://yarnpkg.com/getting-started) will do, although I recommend the former.
+To get started, you have to make sure that you have a package manager installed in your machine, either [NPM](https://docs.npmjs.com/about-npm/) or [Yarn](https://yarnpkg.com/getting-started) will do, although the former is recommended.

 > To install the packages through npm, run the command